ookiineko/android-image-tools/README.md

 This repository is a fork of [android-tools](https://github.com/nmeum/android-tools.git), which only focus on the command line utilites useful for manipulating various android images.

-This fork does not depend on libusb or Go compiler.
+This fork does not depend on googletest (aka gtest) or Go compiler.
 It also does not build `adb` and `fastboot`.

 # Status